nlopez39/snake-game/README.md

 # snake-game
-This is a simple snake game written in python
+This is a simple snake game written in python using the Turtle() Library